January 2, 2023 – Monday

 - The amount of Cadmium in consumer goods that is considered unsafe (and illegal) in the country of Denmark is 75 ppm Cadmium or higher.

-- In the State of Washington it is regulated, however – with the legal limit set at 40 ppm Cadmium for consumer goods used by children (including dishware).
+- However, in the State of Washington, it is regulated — with the legal limit set at 40 ppm Cadmium for consumer goods used by children (including dishware).

-While I am certain that Le Creuset does leach-testing to confirm the safety of their products (ensuring they are safe when they are first manufactured and sold), the concern is not just a potential future concern (for possible health impacts to the user – if and when the glaze on this cup deteriorates with use over time), but also a concern for the pollution of our planet, and for the health and well being of the workers — especially the people who risk significant exposure to this toxic metal when they mine and refine the Cadmium for pigments to use in these brightly-colored (normally Red, Orange, and Yellow) glazes.
+While I am certain that Le Creuset does leach-testing to confirm the safety of their products (ensuring they are safe when they are first manufactured and sold), the concern is not just a potential future concern (for possible health impacts to the user — if and when the glaze on this cup deteriorates with use over time), but also a concern for the pollution of our planet, and the health and well being of the workers.
+This is especially true for the people who risk significant exposure to this toxic metal when they mine and refine the Cadmium for pigments to use in these brightly colored (normally Red, Orange, and Yellow) glazes.

-In addition to the red exterior of this tiny mug (Le Creuset’s “Cerise” color) testing positive for extremely high levels of Cadmium (over 1,900 ppm), the cream-colored interior of the cup also tested positive for trace levels of Lead and Cadmium [levels which are considered safe by all standards — but which indicate that there is likely cross-contamination from the pigments (in the glazes) that Le Creuset uses for the exterior of their vessels to the glazes they use for the interior (food contact surfaces) of these vessels.]
+In addition to the red exterior of this tiny mug (Le Creuset’s “Cerise” color) testing positive for extremely high levels of Cadmium (over 1,900 ppm), the cream-colored interior of the cup also tested positive for trace levels of Lead and Cadmium (levels considered safe by all standards — but which indicate that there is likely cross-contamination from the pigments in the glazes Le Creuset uses for the exterior of their vessels to the glazes they use for the interior (food contact surfaces) of these vessels).
 Such a shame — because these little mugs are really cute — and so I can see someone buying them for a child in their life to use!

 For context, please read these background articles